Do you want to learn more about the landlord-tenant laws in Fort Collins, Colorado?

 Security deposit in Fort Collins, CO

-There is no security deposit limit on the state level, and there are no additional limits in Fort Collins.
-When a renter moves out, the landlord has to return the security deposit within 60 days.
+There is no security deposit limit according to Colorado landlord-tenant law, and there are no additional limits in Fort Collins.
+When a renter moves out, the Colorado landlord has to return the security deposit within 60 days.

 The security deposit may cover lost revenue and property damage.
 Here are some possible reasons for deduction: